danielloader/kubernetes-sdlc/docs/end-to-end.md

   values: {}
 ```

 FluxCD will take these three objects, apply them to the cluster and own the reconciliation loop of the objects.

+!!! tip

-Additionally the upgrade procedure for most charts would be a version bump in the `.spec.chart.spec.version` value and any changes mandated in the `.spec.values` map.
+    The upgrade procedure for most charts would be a version bump in the `.spec.chart.spec.version` value and any changes mandated in the `.spec.values` map.

+At this point it would be prudent to deploy an example to confirm the installation of the controller.